SAFETY AND INFECTION CONTROL RULES: PRACTICE STANDARDS

 Hist.: BH 1-1996, f.
 5-31-96, cert. ef.
 7-1-96; BH 1-1997, f.
 7-22-97, cert. ef.
 8-1-97; BOC 1-2000, f.
 5-12-00, cert. ef.
 5-15-00; BOC 2-2001, f.
 2-16-01, cert. ef.
 3-1-01; BOC 1-2002, f.
 5-31-02 cert. ef.
 6-1-02; BOC 1-2004, f.
 6-29-04, cert. ef.
 7-1-04; BOC 1-2006, f. & cert. ef.
 3-15-06; BOC 1-2008, f.
 5-27-08, cert. ef.
 6-1-08

-(2) Legible hand-written or electronic records are acceptable.
-Basic client information includes the client's name, address, telephone number, type of service and date of service.
+(a) Basic client information including the client's name, address, telephone number, type of service and date of service;

-(3) The record must include the name and registration number of the practitioner providing service, and special instructions or notations that the practitioner believes to be pertinent to providing esthetic or nail technology services to the client, such as bleeding disorders, allergies or sensitivities to chemicals or products or complications during service(s).
+(b) The name authorization holder and practitioner certificate number of the practitioner providing the service, and special instructions or notations pertinent to providing esthetic or nail technology services to the client, includes but is not limited to, bleeding disorders, allergies or sensitivities to chemicals or products or complications during service(s); and

-(5) Client records must be kept at the facility premises for a minimum of two years and must be made available immediately upon request from an enforcement officer of the Oregon Health Licensing Agency.
+(2) Client records must be kept at the facility for a minimum of two years and must be made available immediately upon request from an enforcement officer of the Oregon Health Licensing Agency.

-(6) A practitioner may not provide services to a client who refuses to provide the personal information required by (2) of this rule unless the client signs a waiver form documenting the client's refusal to provide the required information.
-The signed waiver form must be retained on file in the manner required in subsection (5) of this rule for client records.
+(3) An authorization holder is prohibited from providing services to a client who refuses to provide the personal information required in subsection (1)(a) of this rule unless the client signs a waiver form documenting the client's refusal to provide the required information.
+The signed waiver form must be retained on file in the manner required in subsection (2) of this rule for client records.

 Stat.
 Auth.: ORS 676.605 & 690.165